 - 1. English and Scientific names: Red-necked Phalarope, Phalaropus lobatus - 2.
-Number of individuals, sexes, ages, general plumage (e.g., 2 in alternate plumage): 19 (exact count of birds in view at same time).
+Number of individuals, sexes, ages, general plumage (e.g., 2 in alternate plumage): Total of ca. 35, incl. flocks of 7, ca. 15, and ca. 15 (flocks generally flushed and headed NE along sargassum line, as the boat headed SW (map/track below); we felt these were different flocks, rather than the same flock(s) doubling back to get in front of boat again).
 Several adults in winter plumage (or nearly so), but most birds of unknown age in various stages of prebasic molt.

-4. Date(s) when observed: 2 September 2017

-5. Time(s) of day when observed: 1155 CDT

-- 6. Reporting observer and address: Robert C. Dobbs, Lafayette, LA - 7.
+- 4. Date(s) when observed: 2 September 2017 - 5.
+Time(s) of day when observed: Three flocks observed at 1037-1045, 1109-1111 (and 1116), and 1124-1129 CDT - 6.
+Reporting observer and address: Robert C. Dobbs, Lafayette, LA - 7.
 Other observers accompanying reporter who also identified the bird(s): Paul Conover, John Dillon, Danny Dobbs, Marty Guidry, Erik Johnson, Hal Mitchell, David Muth, Larry Raymond, Van Remsen (these are simply the people I recall nearby), et al. - 8.
 Other observers who independently identified the bird(s): None - 9.
 Light conditions (position of bird in relation to shade and to direction and amount of light): Sunny, clear sky.
-Birds observed at various angles in relation to sun--good and bad. - 10.
+Birds observed at various angles in relation to sun, both good and bad. - 10.
 Optical equipment (type, power, condition): Swarovski 8x30 binos (good condition), Nikon AF-S 300 mm 1:4 D camera lens (good condition) - 11.
-Distance to bird(s): not noted in the field, but probably as close as 30-50 m based on photos - 12.
-Duration of observation: At least 13 min based on photo timestamps ranging from 1155 to 1208. - 13.
+Distance to bird(s): Not noted in the field, but probably as close as 30-50 m based on photos - 12.
+Duration of observation: At least 16 min of obs time, based on photo timestamps - 13.
 Habitat: sargassum line, blue water - 14.
-Behavior of bird / circumstances of observation (flying, feeding, resting; include and stress habits used in identification; relate events surrounding observation): The birds appeared to be foraging in/along the sargassum line, would flush ahead of the boat, land and resume activity on the water - 15.
+Behavior of bird / circumstances of observation (flying, feeding, resting; include and stress habits used in identification; relate events surrounding observation): Generally resting on the water and foraging in/along the sargassum line, occasionally flushing ahead of the boat, then landing and resuming activity on the water. - 15.
 Description (include only what was actually seen, not what "should" have been seen; include if possible: total length/relative size compared to other familiar species, body bulk, shape, proportions, bill, eye, leg, and plumage characteristics.
 Stress features that separate it from similar species): Small shorebirds (about Sanderling size) w/ med-long, thin black bills.
 Head mostly white with conspicuous black postocular patch; gray rear-crown, often extending back/down hindneck and onto upperparts generally.
-Some degree of gray-white streaking on mantle, scapulars, and upper wing coverts, with contrast of streaking variable among individuals.
+Some degree of gray-white streaking on mantle, scapulars, and upper wing coverts, with contrast of streaking highly variable among individuals.
 Underparts generally white.
-Plumage varied among individuals--some were adults in winter plumage (or nearly so) showing very pale gray crown, nape, mantle, scapulars, upper wing coverts, etc. Other birds were in various stages of molt, some having much darker gray to blackish tones in the upperparts.
+Plumage varied among individuals--some were adults in winter plumage (or nearly so) showing very pale gray crown, nape, mantle, scapulars, upper wing coverts, etc. Other birds were in various stages of molt, some having much darker gray to blackish tones in the upperparts, and thus more contrasty streaking.
 In flight, white wing-stripes contrasted with otherwise dark upper wings; dark markings on underwing coverts were clearly seen/photographed on several birds.